zsmith3/Photo-Manager-Server/README.md

 	```
 3) Create a new app (e.g. "fileserver") and paste all files from this branch into the new app
 4) Add fileserver.urls to the main project urls file
-5) See instructions in the web branch to host the static client-side files as well
+5) See instructions in the web branch to host the static client-side files
+	- Add Django to static server through WSGI (see [here](https://docs.djangoproject.com/en/2.1/howto/deployment/wsgi/modwsgi/) for Apache instructions)